 Australia-Pakistan total two-way trade in 2016 was $1.7 billion.
 In terms of merchandise trade, Australian exports to Pakistan consist primarily of food products, cotton and fertilizers.
 Australia's major imports from Pakistan are textiles, petroleum and rice.
 Australia and Pakistan’s two-way services trade is worth $699 million.

 An Australia-Pakistan bilateral trade agreement has been in force since 12 July 1990.
 The agreement commits both parties to "facilitate, strengthen and diversify" trade.
-The Australia and Pakistan Joint Trade Committee, which met most recently in Islamabad in May 2016, is the primary forum for discussion of bilateral trade and investment cooperation issues.
+The Australia and Pakistan Joint Trade Committee, which met most recently in Canberra in December 2017, is the primary forum for discussion of bilateral trade and investment cooperation issues.
 Australia and Pakistan continue to work together under a Memorandum of Understanding on Strengthening Bilateral Trade and Economic Co-operation that was established out of the Australia and Pakistan Joint Trade Committee.